Board Meeting - Wednesday, Feb. 21 and March 21 at 7pm at the Quinebaug Valley Center for the Arts111 Main Street, Southbridge.

 A structural engineer has examined the Barn and informed the Quinebaug Valley Council for the Arts and Humanities that the building has severe structural damage and is not safe to occupy.
 With a heavy heart, we are sad to say that due to the cost to repair it, we will need to look for a new home for Gateway.

 The Gateway Board has already begun to explore what our options are.
 We have established three committees, a Facility Committee, a Fundraising Committee, and a Grants Committee.
 We have already identified a few locations which could serve as a temporary location for our productions.
 We feel that it is vital that we continue to perform shows for the 2018 season.
-We will have more information about our 2018 shows, and where they will be held, after our October 25th Board meeting.

 We have also begun looking into possible spaces for our new theater.
 We feel that it is very important that we remain in Southbridge.
 We are estimating that it could take almost three years to find a new location, renovate it, and most importantly, raise the necessary funding to do this.
 Due to the cost of renting any type of commercial property, we are hoping we can find a person or business in Southbridge that would be willing to provide us with a vacant space that they may own, at a relatively low cost.
 If you know of anyone in Southbridge who may have space, please contact a member of the Gateway Board directly.
 We would be looking for approximately 5,500 square feet.

 The most important element of this entire process will be fundraising.
 We really cant begin to consider a new location until we raise the funds to do this.
 We have established the Gateway to the Future Fund.
 All donations and money raised at events will go to this fund.
 In a few weeks, we will be announcing several fundraising events that will be taking place.
 In addition, we will be setting up some form of online donation site, reaching out to local businesses in the area, and applying for grants that will allow us to rebuild.